megalink-io/design-system/README.md

 }
 ```

-> As long as `creat-react-app` does not support the `paths` property in `tsconfig.json`, the following workaround must be used: [https://github.com/oklas/react-app-rewire-alias](https://github.com/oklas/react-app-rewire-alias)
+> As long as `create-react-app` does not support the `paths` property in `tsconfig.json`, the following workaround must be used: [https://github.com/oklas/react-app-rewire-alias](https://github.com/oklas/react-app-rewire-alias)

 You can then import icons or components: